Acoustic Sound Insulation Guide

 AcoustiClip Direct Party Wall System

 The AcoustiClip system will reduce airborne sounds and vibration noises that travel through the wall.
-The system incorporates acoustic soundproof insulation slabs to sound insulate the cavity created using the AcoustiClip sound isolation clip and AcoustiChannel metal furring stud.
-The sound slabs reduce sounds inside the cavity between the existing and new acoustic walls, preventing sound from resonating inside the void.
+The system incorporates acoustic soundproof insulation slabs to sound-insulate the cavity created using the AcoustiClip sound isolation clip and AcoustiChannel metal furring stud.
+The sound slabs reduce sound transmission through the cavity between the existing and new acoustic walls, preventing sound from resonating in the void.

 Soundproof panels increase the sound insulation of walls

 The best soundproofing insulation panels will provide mass and sound absorption to walls.
-The Noisestop Silent Panel is the best board for sound insulating studs and party walls that require soundproofing without compromising living space; at only 30mm thick is a good choice for soundproofing walls and retaining valuable living space.
+The Noisestop Silent Panel is the best board for sound-insulating studs and party walls that require soundproofing without compromising living space; at only 30mm thick, it is a good choice for soundproofing walls and retaining valuable living space.

 Noisestop Silent Panel acoustic board

 Adds mass density and sound absorption to walls.
-The panels consist of four layers of soundproofing laminated to form one acoustic board, which is applied directly to the wall.
+The panels consist of four layers of soundproofing, laminated to form a single acoustic board, which is applied directly to the wall.

 - 15mm acoustic grade plasterboard (higher density than standard plasterboard)